Today, children, we’re going to create a signing subkey of our private GPG

 Removing the Primary Signing Key

-For now, we’ll do some hand-waving and pretend that it’s already been done.
+For now, we’ll do some hand-waving and pretend that the encrypted drive has already been created.

 $ cp $HOME/.gnupg /media/btoll